scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 annotator to tune some parameter to, for example, get the membranes less connected.
 On the other hand, it is recommended to keep all the files when you are not familiarized with the algorithm so, if the membranes get lost in the final result, the intermediate results can be analyzed to determine when they got lost and, as a consequence, know know which parameter should be tuned.
-For a more detailed explanation, click HERE --> AÑADIR REFERENCIA A TEORÍA DE TOMOSEGMEMTV.
+For a more detailed explanation, review the presentation:
+`Denoising tomograms and membrane segmentation`_

 The result obtained should look like the figure below.